-Several projects backed by Horticulture Innovation Australia (HIA) grants, with an array of industry partners including Syngenta, Greenworks and Apex Industries, include a five-year ongoing project developing the National Centre for Innovation in Protected Cropping of Vegetables, due for completion in 2022; exploring the use of Stingless bees as effective ‘managed pollinators’ for Australian horticulture; and, most recently, trialling innovative glass and photovoltaic technologies in protected cropping.
+Several projects backed by Hort Innovation grants, with an array of industry partners including Syngenta, Greenworks and Apex Industries, include a five-year ongoing project developing the National Centre for Innovation in Protected Cropping of Vegetables, due for completion in 2022; exploring the use of stingless bees as effective ‘managed pollinators’ for Australian horticulture; and, most recently, trialling innovative glass and photovoltaic technologies in protected cropping.

 In his work with the CRC, Dist.
 Prof. Tissue is overseeing several industry-led collaborative projects, based at the NVPCC’s new, high-tech indoor-cropping facility and at Costa Group’s new tomato-growing glasshouse complex near Guyra, in northern New South Wales.

 A recent CRC project led by Dist.
-Prof. Tissue at WSU, with CRC industry partners Horticulture Innovation Australia, LLEAF Pty Ltd and Rjik Zwaan, is comparing the performance of two prototype light-diffusing films – LLEAF-Red and Smart Glass ULR-80 – with that of conventional glass.
+Prof. Tissue at WSU, with CRC industry partners Hort Innovation, LLEAF Pty Ltd and Rijk Zwaan, is comparing the performance of two prototype light-diffusing films – LLEAF-Red and Smart Glass ULR-80 – with that of conventional glass.
 The project team are growing three varieties of lettuce in trial plots located in the experimental glasshouse at NVPCC.
 Environmental inputs such as temperature, ventilation, soil and atmospheric moisture levels and CO2 are under precise control.

 “Taking chances and exploring new ideas, places and things is a passion in life and in science.
 I am very happy that I took the road less travelled, and highly recommend it to others.”